davidgatti/Statefulness-aspect-of-NodeJS/README.md

 # The Statefulness Aspect of NodeJS
-## An explanation of what it really means to have a stateful environment.

 Ask NodeJS developers why they choose this environment, and people typically will tell you the following: